-The 2021 Basic Allowance for Subsistence (BAS) rate is budgeted to increase 3.3% for the Air Force, Army, Marines and Navy.
-If enacted enlisted members would receive $385.01 per month (an increase of $12.30) and officers would receive $265.15 per month (an increase of $8.47).
-The 2021 BAS rate is effective January 1, 2021.
+The 2021 Basic Allowance for Subsistence (BAS) rate will be increased 3.70% for the Air Force, Army, Marines, Navy and Space Force.
+Enlisted members will receive $386.50 per month (an increase of $13.79) and officers will receive $266.18 per month (an increase of $9.50).

-The Basic Allowance for Subsistence pay allowance is for Enlisted Soldiers and Officers to offset the cost of grocery and food-related expenses.
+Upon completion of initial basic training, the BAS pay allowance is for Enlisted Soldiers and Officers to offset the cost of grocery and food-related expenses.
 However, meals (including government-provided meals) must be paid for directly by the service member.
 BAS funds may be made available with a meal card management system.
 Note that BAS is intended to offset costs, not to cover ALL food costs.
 Service members serving overseas or stationed in costly areas may be eligible for an additional monthly stipend via the Cost of Living Allowance (COLA).
 COLA is not affected by the BAS rate.

 Basic Allowance for Subsistence is non-taxable income.
 Meal deduction amounts can be found on a Leave and Earning Statement (LES) with other deductions and expenditures and is updated monthly.